Hunting the Nightmare BacteriaView film

 DAVID RICCI: It was in the slums of the slums, really, where this orphanage was.
 So we had to walk through all of these narrow streets that I had never walked through before.

-DAVID RICCI: And the momentum and the speed hooked my sleeve and ran me over, and dragged me underneath the train.
-The wheel ran over my leg and I start losing a ton of blood.
+DAVID RICCI: The momentum and the speed hooked my sleeve and ran me over and dragged me underneath the train.
+The wheel ran over my leg, and I start losing a ton of blood.
 I just start bleeding everywhere.

 NARRATOR: Ricci was pulled from under the train.
 Lucky to be alive, he was rushed to a local hospital.
 A doctor came in.